-- Consultation and engagement activity through FARS - Reports to the Police, Fire and Crime Panel and attendance at other democratically led forums; - The establishment of a number of forums independent of FARS including ETAP. - Working closely with a wide range of partners; local authorities, Criminal Justice agencies, NHS bodies, private and voluntary sector organisations etc.; - Utilising a number of channels of communications for the public and other stakeholders.
-FARS engages with various groups, organisations and people throughout the year, updating them on the work of the Service, hearing their questions and views and providing answers that meet their needs.
+- Consultation and engagement activity through FARS.
+This includes a number of Open Day events held locally at Community Fire Stations within the Service Delivery Groups; events that have attracted thousands of visitors from our local communities; - Reports to the Police, Fire and Crime Panel and attendance at other democratically led forums; - The establishment of a number of forums independent of FARS including ETAP. - Working closely with a wide range of partners; local authorities, Criminal Justice agencies, NHS bodies, private and voluntary sector organisations etc.; - Utilising a number of channels of communications for the public and other stakeholders.
+FARS engages with various groups, organisations and people throughout the year, organises community lunch engagement events updating them on the work of the Service, hearing their questions and views and providing answers that meet their needs.